We alleged on her behalf that the treating clinicians at the hospital failed to adequately treat or control her diabetes and hypertension.

 The case was supported by an expert diabetologist and ophthalmologist and we issued proceedings on Harriet's behalf.

-The claim was listed for trial in July 2007.
+The claim was listed for trial.
 A few weeks before the trial the defendant’s began to negotiate and Harriet accepted £250,000 in compensation.

 Harriet received all her compensation and the defendant agreed to pay all her legal costs as well.
 The case was initially privately funded and then conducted on a no win no fee basis.